 If you just want the Tutorial on “How to set up your new Blog” without any distracting information, you can download the “Step by Step Tutorial” by clicking the free link below:

-You can start a Blog for many reasons: As a hobby, a side hustle or as an addition to your business.
+You can start a blog for many reasons: As a hobby, a side hustle or as an addition to your business.
 There are really endless things you can do with your website which is hands down my favorite thing about blogging.

 This is why you should start a Blog:

-- Creativity ????????: It’s a place where you can free your creativity and make your dreams become reality.
+- Creativity ????????: It’s a place where you can free your creativity and make your dreams become a reality.
 I know this sounds soppy, but it has been so true for me.